Our verdict

 After carefully examining the Cumulus under the microscope, we had little doubt that it would fail our Dremel test.
 However, to our surprise, the resilient engineered mesh employed by ASICS proved strong enough to win the battle.

 And how about the heel?
 One of the areas prone to wear in the Cumulus is always the heel counter.
 It needs to provide substantial padding without being too rough.
-Fortunately, in our dremel test it appears that it strikes a balance between comfort and durability.
+Fortunately, in our Dremel test, it appears that it strikes a balance between comfort and durability.

-FF Blast+ is soft and bouncy, but underperforms in winter
+FF Blast+ is soft and bouncy but underperforms in winter

 Next, we decided to put the Cumulus 25 to the test in chilly temperatures to see how it would perform.
-That's when we realized that maybe that's why the previous user found it to be firmer than the Nimbus.

 From GEL to PureGEL